-- 1. Acknowledge the ethics principles to which practitioners should aspire. - 2.
-Understand and apply the Code of Ethics to various ethical dilemmas. - 3.
-Comprehend ways to resolve organizational conflicts such as informed consent and confidentiality. - 4.
-Discuss ways to maintain competence in relation to new areas of practice, forensic practice, and personal impairment. - 5.
-Articulate the importance of demonstrating nondiscrimination practices. - 6.
-Realize that multiple relationships can be exploitative or cause harm.
+- 1. Acknowledge two ethics principles to which practitioners should aspire. - 2.
+Understand and apply three Codes of Ethics to various ethical dilemmas. - 3.
+Comprehend two ways to resolve organizational conflicts such as informed consent and confidentiality. - 4.
+Discuss two ways to maintain competence in relation to new areas of practice, forensic practice, and personal impairment. - 5.
+Articulate two reasons for the importance of demonstrating nondiscrimination practices. - 6.
+Realize two ways that multiple relationships can be exploitative or cause harm. - 7.
+The information was current and accurate. - 8.
+The instructor was responsive to participants (timely responded by email, if requested). - 9.
+There was accessibility for distance-learning support (questions/problems addressed effectively and timely). - 10.
+The course technology was user-friendly.